 1. Purpose 1.1 To update members of the progress of the Local Skills Improvement Plan (LSIP).
-1.2 To seek Board approval for the Combined Authority's Statement within the LSIP which will go to the Department for Education.
+1.2 To share the Combined Authority's Statement within the LSIP which will go to the Department for Education.
 The statement is provided in Appendix 1.
-1.3 There is a duty on the Secretary of State to be satisfied, when approving an LSIP, that in the development of the plan due consideration was given to the views of the MCAs and MCAs are invited to provide a statement when the LSIP is submitted for approval confirming if the MCA has been engaged in the development of the plan and allows MCAs to give its views on the skills needs of the area it covers.
+This statement is for noting as was being considered for approval at the Combined Authority Board on 31st May 2023.
+1.3 There a duty on the Secretary of State to be satisfied, when approving an LSIP, that in the development of the plan due consideration was given to the views of the MCA's and MCA's are invited to provide a statement when the LSIP is submitted for approval confirming if the MCA has been engaged in the development of the plan and allows MCA's to give its views on the skills needs of the area it covers.

 2. Proposal 2.1 Under the Skills and Post-16 Education Act 2022, LSIPs became statutory requirement for local areas.
 Designated Employer Representative Bodies (ERBs) are responsible for developing and subsequently reviewing an LSIP.
 The LSIP is for a three-year term, throughout this period it can be reviewed to ensure it is still relevant.
 The Cambridgeshire Chamber of Commerce have undertaken consultation with stakeholders to produce the statutory Local Skills Improvement Plan (LSIP) which is included as Appendix 1 to this report.
 Members are invited to review and comment on the LSIP.
-2.2 The Combined Authority's Statement within the LSIP to the Secretary of State for Education is included in Appendix 2 and members are requested to endorse.
+2.2 The Combined Authority's Statement within the LSIP to the Secretary of State for Education is included in Appendix 2 and members are requested to note.
 2.3 The DfE call for proposals for the Local Skills Improvement Fund (LSIF) is due to open imminently.
 This is required to be a consortium bid, which must be endorsed by the Chamber of Commerce.
 Only one bid per region will be accepted.